 Municipal separate storm sewer systems; industrial and high-risk programs.
 Authorizes any locality that owns or operates a permitted municipal separate storm sewer system (MS4) to adopt and administer an industrial and high-risk runoff program.
 The bill authorizes any such locality to include in its industrial and high-risk program an industrial or commercial facility notwithstanding the fact that the facility is also subject to certain permits or the federal Emergency Planning and Community Right-to-Know Act.
 The bill limits the ability of the State Water Control Board (the Board), unless it is required to do so by federal law, to impose certain regulatory conditions on any locality that administers such a program, and it prohibits the Board from modifying existing MS4 permits to avoid such limitation.
 The bill authorizes the Board to require a locality to report an industrial or commercial facility if it becomes aware of a violation of an industrial stormwater management requirement.
-02/06/18 House: Read third time and passed House BLOCK VOTE (99-Y 0-N) 02/07/18 Senate: Referred to Committee on Agriculture, Conservation and Natural Resources Notes: City Position: Support HB 948 Virginia Housing Trust Fund; revenue deposits.
-Patron: Lopez Virginia Housing Trust Fund; revenue deposits.
+02/22/18 House: Bill text as passed House and Senate City Position: Support HB 948 Virginia Housing Trust Fund; revenue deposits.
+Patron: Lopez Summary as introduced:

+Virginia Housing Trust Fund; revenue deposits.
 Provides that 20% of annual recordation tax revenue in excess of \$325 million shall be deposited into the Virginia Housing Trust Fund.

+02/13/18 House: Left in Finance

-01/24/18 House: Subcommittee recommends passing by indefinitely (6-Y 4-N) Notes: City Position: Support HB 957 Virginia Freedom of Information Act; definition of "custodian."
-Patron: Yancey Summary as introduced:
+City Position: Support

+HB 957 Virginia Freedom of Information Act; definition of "custodian."

+Patron: Yancey

+Summary as introduced:

 Virginia Freedom of Information Act; definition of "custodian."
 Defines "custodian," for the purposes of the Virginia Freedom of Information Act, as the official in charge of a public body or entity that has created, prepared, or revised a public record or that maintains or possesses a public record.
 The bill allows for more than one custodian per record.
-01/09/18 House: Referred to Committee on General Laws Notes: City Position: Oppose HB 971 Fair Housing Law; unlawful discrimination, gender identity.
-Patrons: Guzman and Levine Summary as introduced:

-Fair Housing Law; unlawful discrimination; gender identity.
+02/13/18 House: Left in General Laws City Position: Oppose HB 971 Fair Housing Law; unlawful discrimination, gender identity.
+Patrons: Guzman and Levine Summary as introduced: Fair Housing Law; unlawful discrimination; gender identity.
 Adds discrimination based on gender identity as an unlawful housing practice under the Virginia Fair Housing Law.
 The bill also defines "gender identity."
-02/08/18 House: Subcommittee recommends striking from docket (7-Y 0-N) Notes: City Position: Support HB 981 Disposable paper and plastic bags; local taxation.
+02/13/18 House: Left in General Laws City Position: Support HB 986 Foster care and adoption; disclosure of information prior to placement.
+Patron: Gilbert Summary as passed House: